dagoch/vrixd_examples/README.md

 * If you're building for Google Cardboard, you'll need the Cardboard library for Unity

 * Either XCode or the Android SDK, depending on whether you want to deploy your VR app to an iOs or Android phone.
+Also, the appropriate developer signing certificates so you can build onto your mobile phone.

 ### Choose your microcontroller